Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 I have jtreg source code as well so in my case this option was something like this:
 --with-jtreg=/home/vipin/IdeaProjects/jtreg/build/images/jtreg

-Once your setup is successful and you execute tests, result will be something like this:
+Once your setup is successful and you execute tests, the result will be something like this:

 At end of test you will see below output: